civiform/docs/docs/it-manual/sre-playbook/monitoring.md

 1. Click on the "Data Sources" tab and select the Prometheus data source
 2. Change the Name value to PROMETHEUS_DATA
-3. Hover over the "+" icon in the left nav
-4. Click the "Import" option
+3. In the left nav, click "Dashboards", then click the "New" button and select "Import"
-5. Paste [the JSON here](https://github.com/civiform/civiform/blob/main/monitoring/grafana/dashboards/civiform-dashboard.json) into the "Import via panel JSON"
+4. Paste [the JSON here](https://github.com/civiform/civiform/blob/main/monitoring/grafana/dashboards/civiform-dashboard.json) into the "Import via panel JSON" field
-7. Click "Load"
+5. Click "Load"
-8. Fill in the details for the imported dashboard, selecting your CiviForm prometheus instance for the data source
+6. Fill in the details for the imported dashboard, selecting your CiviForm prometheus instance for the data source

 ## Additional AWS monitoring